cadet/CADET-Core/BUILD-OSX.md

 ## SUNDIALS

-You can either build SUNDIALS yourself or rely on the `hdf5` package of [Homebrew](http://brew.sh/).
+You can either build SUNDIALS yourself or rely on the `sundials` package of [Homebrew](http://brew.sh/).
-Note that a version <= 3.2.1 is required.
+Note that a version <= 3.2.1 is required whereas the current version provided by Homebrew is >= 5.1.0.

 Obtain SUNDIALS from Homebrew:
 * Open a terminal and execute `brew install sundials`